preservim/vim-pencil/README.markdown

 ### Default textwidth

-You can configure the default `textwidth` for HardPencil mode, when none is set globally, for your buffer, or available via modeline:
+You can configure the default `textwidth` for **HardPencil** mode, when none is set globally, locally, or available via modeline:

 ```vim
 let g:pencil#textwidth = 74